Snowflake: A Distributed Streaming Decoder: Snowflake

-\Cref{fig:snowflake} illustrates how our local decoder finds $\mathbb T$.
 The algorithm is inspired by UF and explained by analogy to snowfall.
 As snowflakes fall they gradually grow.
 If two snowflakes touch they merge i.e.\ become one.
-In the same way, an active cluster nucleates at each new defect at the top of $W$ and grows as it fall through $W$.
-If two clusters touch they merge.
+In the same way, an active cluster nucleates at each new defect at the top of the decoding window and grows as it falls.
+If two clusters touch they merge and become one. \Cref{fig:snowflake} illustrates these ideas, and below we make them more precise.

+\begin{defn} A \emph{cluster} $K$ is a connected subgraph of $W$ with the additional property that edges can be half-included in it.
+Connectivity is defined by the fully included edges.
+It \emph{touches} another cluster $L$ (or a boundary $V_\b$) if $V_K \cap V_L \ne \varnothing$ (or $V_K \cap V_\b \ne \varnothing$). \end{defn}

+Each edge $e \in E_W$ has a \emph{growth value}, $e.\texttt{growth} \in `{0, \frac12, 1}$ indicating how much of it is included in \emph{any} cluster.
+When a cluster grows, it does so in all possible directions (defined by the edges of $G$) by half an edge; this is concretely achieved through \cref{alg:cluster_procedures} \textsc{Grow}.

+When two clusters become connected by a fully grown edge, they become a single cluster by \cref{defn:cluster}. \begin{defn} A cluster is \emph{inactive} iff all its defects can be annihilated by flipping some subset of its fully included edges; else, it is \emph{active}. \end{defn}

-A cluster stops growing if it inactivates.
-We use the following lemma from \cite[\S A.2]{Chan2023c}. \begin{lem} A cluster is inactive iff it has an even defect count or touches a boundary. \end{lem}
+Active clusters will eventually inactivate if they grow large enough; this is the general idea of UF: to minimally grow each active cluster until it inactivates.
+Note the following lemma from \cite[\S A.2]{Chan2023c}. \begin{lem} A cluster is inactive iff it has an even defect count or touches a boundary. \end{lem}

-To determine the first condition, we push all defects to a unique point in the cluster called the \emph{root}: a boundary if available; else, a highest point.
-When two defects meet they annihilate, so eventually zero or one defect will remain, indicating the defect count parity.

-To `push a defect' we simply bitflip the edge we want to push it along (this is consistent with \cref{defn:defect} and with the previous paragraph: if there is a defect at the other end of the edge, they annihilate).
-This way, $\mathbb T$ is the symmetric difference of all the paths traced by defects and moreover is guaranteed to be complete within any inactive cluster.
+Snowflake determines the first condition by pushing all defects to a unique point in the cluster called the \emph{root}, determined in \cref{alg:cluster_procedures} \textsc{Merge}.
+When two defects meet they annihilate, so eventually zero or one defect will remain at the root, indicating the cluster's defect count parity.
+In \cref{line:push_defect_to_root}, defects are pushed to the root by flipping edges, as per \cref{defn:push_and_annihilate}.
+In this way, $\mathbb T$ is the symmetric difference of all paths traced by defects and moreover is guaranteed to annihilate the defects in any inactive cluster.
 The idea then is to inactivate all clusters once they have fallen far enough.
+Note it is not necessary for the path a defect takes to reach the root to be of minimum length.